harzjunior/e-commerce-turing/README.md

 4. Run app "npm run dev"

 ## About the Project
+* Currently using EmotionJS to implement 'styled components' - CSS scoping
 * API for the backend will be soon implemented using Nodejs + Express
 * Planning to use 'Reach router' instead of 'React router' for simplicity
 * Planning to implement Jest for testing